 Our Compensation Committee generally reviews the base salaries of our Named Executive Officers annually.
-The salaries of our Named Executive Officers are determined in the sole discretion of the Compensation Committee, after receiving recommendations from our Principal Executive Officer.
+The salaries of our Named Executive Officers are determined in the sole discretion of the Compensation Committee, after receiving recommendations from our Chief Executive Officer.
 As noted above, the Compensation Committee considers individual and Company performance, as well as factors such as publicly-available information on executive compensation, including industry comparisons and competitive data, each executive's role and responsibilities, and the responsibility levels of the executives relative to one another.
 We believe that the salaries of our Named Executive Officers are at or below the median of salaries paid by other companies in the market with whom we compete for talent.
-As noted above, because of the then economic conditions and the Company's 2007 and 2008 financial performance, our Compensation Committee elected to freeze base salaries of our Named Executive Officers for fiscal year 2009.
-In view of the Company's improved 2009 financial performance, our Compensation Committee approved modest salary increases for each of the

-Named Executive Officers for fiscal year 2010.
+As noted above, in view of the Company's improved 2009 financial performance, our Compensation Committee approved modest salary increases for each of the Named Executive Officers for 2010.
 However, as noted above, base salaries for 2011 and 2012 were frozen at 2010 levels in light of the Company's 2010 and 2011 financial performance and the continuing weakness in the consumer spending environment.
+The Compensation Committee approved moderate increases in base salaries for 2013 as a result of stronger 2012 performance.